mteknight/payvision-recruitment-challenges/README.md

 1. [Counting Bits](CountingBits.md)
 2. [Refactoring](Refactoring.md)

-# Software Engineer - C#

-Here you have the challenge for the software engineer position.
-You can find in this branch a visual studio solution with different projects.
-Two different challenges, an algorithm one another one to see how you can refactor a dirty code.
-If you think that you can solve it using some design patters, feel free and apply them.
-Let's go! :sunglasses:

 # 1- Counting bits
 Given an integer, n, we want to know the following:
 1. How many 1-bits are in its binary representation?